"Man Ray 2013", in: Man Ray, Mjellby Konstmuseum, Halmstad, Sweden

-“One of the best things about Man Ray is his inconsistency.”5
+“One of the best things about Man Ray is his inconsistency.”

 In 2004 Moderna Museet decided to put together an exhibition, and I was invited to write a more extensive text for its catalogue.
 It was given the title “The Making of Man Ray” and consisted of an in-depth look into how Man Ray tried, in various ways throughout his lifetime, to create overall meaning for an artistic oeuvre that, when considered in isolation, is characterised by a striking lack of uniformity both in terms of technique and in terms of quality.
 Text and narrative are two tools that he used for this purpose.
 In a discussion about his autobiography I stated:

-“What was both his weakness and his strength – being a jack-of-all-trades – is portrayed neither as strength nor weakness but simply as a necessity, the only possible option for an artist driven by ideas, where the principal idea is to be as free as possible.”6
+“What was both his weakness and his strength -- being a jack-of-all-trades -- is portrayed neither as strength nor weakness but simply as a necessity, the only possible option for an artist driven by ideas, where the principal idea is to be as free as possible.”

 A little later I continued:

 “By publishing his narrative version of himself, Man Ray succeeds in making a statement about “Man Ray” that no one can ignore from then on.
-Ultimately it is about registering his trademark.”7
+Ultimately it is about registering his trademark.”

-Nine years later8 I have once again been asked to write about Man Ray.
-A sense of vertigo overcomes me as I reflect on the fact that I have busied myself with this subject9 for more than a third of a century.
+Nine years later I have once again been asked to write about Man Ray.
+A sense of vertigo overcomes me as I reflect on the fact that I have busied myself with this subject for more than a third of a century.

 When Man Ray was as old as I am now, 51, he had already created the majority of his most important work.
 Being Jewish he had been forced to leave behind twenty years’ worth of work as he fled the German occupation of Paris.
 Worried about his future, he lived in modest circumstances in Hollywood together with Juliet Browner, whom he would marry in 1946.
 He had not yet started writing his autobiography.